teaching-on-testbeds/k8s-ml/Tutorials/index.md

 Since, Kubernetes is a Container Orchestration platform so we need containers to go ahead with deploying an application on kubernetes.
 Here in our execise we will be using Docker container.

-Learning Docker can be a long process and that is not in the scope of this exercise.
-Here you will be provided with a *Dockerfile* that can be used to build an image and that image can be used to deploy the app on a kubernetes cluster.

 In our cluster node-0 is the master node so we will SSH into node-0

 ``` shell